 - Improves cardiovascular and circulatory health (research in men)

-- Relieves discomfort from inflammation
+- Relieves discomfort

 - Relieves upper respiratory congestion